-Instructional materials implementation is the complex process of translating standards into student learning.
-Implementation doesn't stop at the selection of high quality instructional materials, but includes the communications and expectations for how they will be used and the support and professional learning that are wrapped around them.
+Instructional materials implementation is the complex process of translating standards and curriculum frameworks into student learning.
+Implementation doesn't stop at the selection of high-quality instructional materials, but includes the communications and expectations for how they will be used, and the key elements of professional learning that will support their implementation.

-CalCurriculum provides resources and guidance to help districts develop high quality implementation supports based on district goals, needs, and priorities.
+CalCurriculum provides resources and guidance to help districts develop high-quality implementation supports based on district goals, needs, and priorities.
 In alignment with the Statewide System of Support, the CalCurriculum implementation process leverages continuous improvement to help districts develop ways to make their instructional materials implementation even stronger.